 Raritan "Afterthoughts on Don DeLillo's Underworld" by Tony Tanner, volume XVII:4, Spring 1998.
 A generally negative rethinking of Underworld.

-World Socialist Web Site published "The serious artist and the Cold War: Underworld reviewed" by David Walsh in November, 1998.
+World Socialist Web Site published "The serious artist and the Cold War" by David Walsh on 3 November, 1998.

 LM "The aftermath of paranoia" by Henry Joy McCracken (Issue 109, April 1998).